delta6626/delta6626/README.md

 ---

-Thanks for stopping by 🙌
+Thanks for stopping by.
-Feel free to check out my projects and follow along with the challenge!
+Feel free to check out my projects and follow along with the challenge.

 ---